Kotori316/QuarryPlus/temp_changelog.md

+# Version 1.1.0
+* Hide enchantment shown in tooltip of List Template.

 # Version 1.0.9
 * Added List Template.
 Right click any block to open GUI, place block on right slot and click "Add".
 Then, right click a machine with List Template to move setting.